dugmo/beautiful-jekyll/_posts/2019-05-27-tech-preview-lab-kit.md

 ---
 layout: post
-published: false
+published: true
 title: In the Tech Preview Lab
 subtitle: 'With a pen and a pad, trying to get this deployment off'
-date: '2019-05-26'
+date: '2019-05-27'
 ---

 We can use the [Windows and Office Deployment Lab Kit](https://www.microsoft.com/en-us/evalcenter/evaluate-lab-kit) I posted about previously to try out the [technical preview](https://www.microsoft.com/en-us/evalcenter/evaluate-system-center-configuration-manager-and-endpoint-protection-technical-preview).

 ##### This post will start the same as that first [SCCM lab set up blog post](https://doug.seiler.us/2018-05-30-set-up-the-sccm-lab/).
+However this environment will not be as pre-configured as an out-of-box Deployment Lab Kit.

 ### The Requirements
 1. **Set up a host device** - For this lab, I'm using a Windows 10 Pro workstation with an old i7 CPU, 16GB of RAM, and a secondary 500GB hard drive.